mitodl/open-discussions/docs/rfcs/0005-video-resources.md

 ### Abstract
 Parse the `course_embedded_media` section of OCW master.json files.
 Search for Youtube videos within that section.
-If found, add the video as a resource, including the the thumbnail image and transcript text.
+If found, add the video as a resource, including the thumbnail image and transcript text.

 ### Acceptance Criteria